 Trust is built though showing our intentions to the dog and simply spending time with them.
 This quality time includes walking, running, hanging our in the living area, cuddling, and play.

-During this phase, we begin to teach different signal words to the dog such as "Yes", "No", and "Free".
+During this phase, we begin to teach different games and signal words such as "Yes", "No", and "Free".

 Step 2: Teach

-As soon as trust is built, we begin to teach behaviors using positive and negative reinforcement - two very powerful, confidence boosting methods of reinforcing desired behaviors.
+As soon as trust is built and your dog understands how to play with us, we begin to teach behaviors using positive and negative reinforcement - two very powerful, confidence boosting methods of reinforcing desired behaviors.

 We use a wide variety of training collars and will choose which one to use on your dog depending on their learning style and your training goals.